 The most famous line in the great film, Apollo 13, can also be used to describe the Astros as of late.
-But Houston doesn’t just have a single problem, they have many.
+But Houston doesn’t just have a single problem, they have several.

 Nine years removed from their lone World Series appearance, this team remains entrenched in its culture of failure.